hkingsley-code/blog/content/home/experience.md

         * Writing Complex queries in Snowflake to gather information across the Hulu Platform
         * Create Dashboards in Tableau to help provide insights to stakeholders
         * Manage Git repository and act as the team's code manager
-        * Write R code to create repetable analysis
+        * Write R code to create repeatable analysis
   - title: Coordinator of Analytics- Player Development
     company: Cincinnati Reds
     company_url: ''